krishnamanchikalapudi/examples.ipynb/LLM/RAG/README.md

 LangChain has several components that are designed to help build Q&A applications and RAG applications, more generally.

+## What is a question-answering agent?
+A question-answering agent is a type of artificial intelligence system that is designed to generate responses to questions.
+It is typically based on an LLM that is trained on a variety of language tasks.
+Question-answering agents are used in a wide range of applications, including chatbots, search engines, and virtual assistants.

 ## RAG architecture
 A typical RAG application has two main components:
 - Indexing: A pipeline for ingesting and indexing data from a source.
 This usually happens offline.